chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< note >}}

 - After the restore command is successfully executed, run the `chef-automate config show` command.
 Both the ElasticSearch and OpenSearch configs are part of Automate Config.
 Keep both configs; it won't impact the functionality.
-After restoring Automate HA will talk to OpenSearch.
+After restoring Automate HA is configured to communicate with OpenSearch.

 OR